AAFC-BICoE/specify-scripts/README.md

  Scripts are configured to be executed from the command line.
 A tutorial on how  to run python scripts from Windows, MacOS and Linux terminals can be found [here](https://www.pythoncentral.io/execute-python-script-file-shell/).
-For all scripts, a list of available commands and their functions can be found by typing the ```-h``` command while executing the script.
+For all scripts, a list of available commands and their functions can be found by typing ```-h``` while executing the script.

  **PyMySQL Connector:**